Frequently Asked Questions - How can I get the cheapest deal?

 Obviously your personal details such as your name, address, contact details, date of birth, male or female and occupation.

-As a guide these are some of the circumstances that may result in lower premiums: -
+As a guide these are some of the circumstances that may result in lower and cheaper premiums: -

 Older drivers aged between 25 and 65 to 70 having lived in the UK for at least two years with a clean UK driving license and no convictions in the past five years.